claceio/docs/content/docs/Configuration/Authentication.md

 ## Callback Url

-To enable any Oauth provider, the callback url domain has to be specified in the server config.
+To enable any OAuth provider, the callback url domain has to be specified in the server config.
 Add

 ```toml {filename="openrun.toml"}
 [security]